What it’s Like Volcano Boarding in Nicaragua

 What is Volcano Boarding?

-Cerro Negro – The Black Hill – on the outskirts of Leon is only about 170 years old, making it the youngest active volcano in Nicaragua.
+Cerro Negro – The Black Hill – is on the outskirts of Leon.
+It’s only about 170 years old, making it the youngest active volcano in Nicaragua.
 “Active” means it erupted last in 1999 and will erupt again one day.
 I hope to be far away when it does.
-But, in the meantime, it’s lovely and HOT and fun almost to die on.
-But I’m jumping ahead.
+In the meantime, it’s a favorite spot for volcano boarding.
+The volcano has loose volcanic ash, making it perfect for sliding down.

-We piled in the back of a tarp-covered pick-up truck – road safety isn’t something many Nicaraguans are concerned with.
-You’ll see entire families – Dad, Mom, toddler, and infant – cruising down the road on a dirt bike with the dead iguanas they’ll have for dinner strapped on the side.
+We piled in the back of a tarp-covered pick-up truck for the hour-long ride to the volcano.
+Road safety isn’t something many Nicaraguans are concerned with.
+I saw entire families – Dad, Mom, toddler and infant – on dirt bikes with the dead iguanas they’ll have for dinner strapped on the side.

 Riding in the back of the truck about to go volcano boarding in Nicaragua